USCiLab/cereal/_includes/serialization_archives.markdown

 ## JSON

 The JSON archive can be used by including `<cereal/archives/json.hpp>`.
 JSON is a human readable format and should not be used in situations where serialized data size is critical.
+JSON archives are very similar to XML archives in that they will take advantage of name-value pairs and automatically name things without them.
+JSON archives also support inserting data into dynamically sized containers but do not explicitly mark which values are dynamically sized.

 ---

 ## Adding More Archives

 Adding more archives to cereal is a fairly simple process that requires understanding a few key functions and some base types.

----

 ### Prologues, Epilogues, and Serialization Functions